Flexipie/Gigi-sCopy/REPORT.md

 **Deployment Process:**
 1. Build Docker image with Docker Buildx for `linux/amd64` architecture
-2. Push to Azure Container Registry (ACR) with automatic tagging
+2. Push to Azure Container Registry with automatic tagging
 3. Restart container instance to pull latest image
 4. Expose on public endpoint with DNS label